 The Proteomics Resource Center (PRC) at The Rockefeller University offers analysis of biomolecules and peptide synthesis for The Rockefeller University community on a subsidized, cost-recovery basis.
 The Center is also available to other not-for-profit institutions.
 The Center is located in the south eastern part of The Rockefeller University campus in The Rockefeller Research Building: RRB157.
 The Center is guided by and reports to a Scientific Advisory Committee (SAC) on a regularly basis.

 Peptide synthesis is also offered by the Center.
-The peptide synthesis laboratory synthesizes single peptides with or without a variety of standard PTM additions, dyes and/or stable isotope labeled residues, as well as peptide sets for epitope mapping projects or screening.
+The peptide synthesis laboratory synthesizes unique custom peptides with or without a variety of standard PTM additions, dyes and/or stable isotope labeled residues, as well as peptide sets for epitope mapping projects or screening.